Tips and techniques for WebSphere eXtreme Scale DynaCache in WebSphere Commerce environments, Part 2

 You can also reduce the number of local host DNS lookups by caching result of lookups for a reasonable amount of time, say 1 minute, by setting the following:

 - Container startup scripts:

 For WebSphere eXtreme Scale containers hosted in WebSphere Application Servers, set the following JVM custom properties:

 Collecting and monitoring statistics with the WebSphere eXtreme Scale console server

 WebSphere eXtreme Scale provides catalog and container servers, but it also includes a third server, known as the WebSphere eXtreme Scale console server, which is used for statistics collection and monitoring.
 Console servers can be used to monitor various grid statistics.
 The console server is not essential for the operation of WebSphere eXtreme Scale grid and it is not installed by default.
 To install the console server, you need to either select it during GUI installation or specify a parameter when you install the console server component in silent mode.
-For details about the WebSphere eXtreme Scale console server, refer to the "Starting and logging on the web console" topic in the WebSphere eXtreme Scale information center, see Resources.
+For details about the WebSphere eXtreme Scale console server, refer to the "Starting and logging on the web console" topic in the WebSphere eXtreme Scale information center, see Related topics.